mousepawmedia/devdocs/network/source/serverconfig/mpmop.rst

     $ sudo a2enmod ssl
     $ sudo systemctl restart apache2

 We start by generating a certificate for the domain being added.
-In this case, I'm creating one certificate for two domains.
-Ordinarily, you'd only create for one domain.

 The ``000-default`` Apache site is what we'll use for initially generating on a domain name.
 After generating the cert, we disable that site again so the